 Things to do in Brisbane

 Brisbane as a city may not be quite as cosmopolitan and lively as Melbourne and Sydney, but it does happen to make a fantastic base to visit other nearby areas.
+The winter months are an especially lovely time to visit the city, so make sure to check out this guide to the top things to do in Brisbane in the winter.

 For example, if diving is your thing, then there are some impressive shipwrecks at Moreton Island.